 Contact: +39 0481 62166

-Girolamo Dorigo’s eclectic production, which consists of no fewer than 18 different wines, reflects dual poles of attraction.
+Girolamo Dorigo’s eclectic production in the area of Friuli, which consists of no fewer than 18 different wines, reflects dual poles of attraction.
 On the one hand, Dorigo makes Friuli’s only serious Champagne-method sparkler, a Burgundy-inspired Chardonnay and a classy Bordeaux blend.
 On the other, he makes full-on and totally authentic-tasting versions of the traditional wines of the Colli Orientali.
 He is the leading producer of the legendary dessert wine Picolit, and the long-living Pignolo, which he was responsible for saving from extinction.
 The arrival of Dorigo’s son, Alessio, as winemaker has ironed out the occasional lapses of style of the late 1990s, and the polished range now offers admirable consistency as well as diversity.

 Pick of current releases: Colli Orientali del Friuli Pignolo 2001; Colli Orientali del Friuli Sauvignon Ronc di Juri 2003